-The majority of chemicals found in the average workplace will only pose a very minor threat, which can be reduced even further by following some basic safety rules.
+The majority of chemicals found in the average workplace will only pose a very minor threat.
+These threats can be reduced even further by following some basic safety rules.

-As with all health and safety issues you should carry out a risk assessment to see what problems could arise, and how you can minimise the chances of an accident.
+As with all health and safety issues you should carry out a risk assessment to see what problems could arise.
+This will let you see how you can minimise the chances of an accident.

 A comprehensive risk assessment should include: